shibatch/tlfloat/CODE_OF_CONDUCT.md

 completely ignoring it.
 A code of conduct is a set of rules that defines the normative behavior and responsibilities of individuals, parties, and groups.
-In other words, a code of conduct is a definition of the behaviors of participants that are desirable and undesirable for a project.
-By having each participant in the project agree to a code of conduct, the participants are made aware that certain behaviors are undesirable for the project.
-In other words, participants will not be able to openly engage in behavior that is undesirable for the project.
-Since a code of conduct is not legally binding, participants would be able to continue to participate in the project without agreeing to the code of conduct or while violating it.
-However, even in that case, the fact that a particular participant did not agree to or violated the code of conduct becomes visible.
-The purpose of having participants take a pledge not to engage in undesirable behavior is not to exclude participants who disagree or violate the code, but to make them visible.
-This allows the "name and shame" approach to discourage participants from taking undesirable actions.
-By making it visible that certain participants are engaging in undesirable behavior, it is possible to exclude such participants from participating in the overall decision-making process of the project.
-In other words, participants with undesirable behavior will have difficulty participating in decision-making within the project.
-This assumes, of course, that participants do not lie.
-You can find out if each participant represents one of the companies by simply asking him or her.
+In other words, a code of conduct is a definition of the behaviors of members that are desirable and undesirable for a project.
+By having each member in the project agree to a code of conduct, the members are made aware that certain behaviors are undesirable for the project.
+In other words, members will not be able to openly engage in behavior that is undesirable for the project.
+Since a code of conduct is not legally binding, members would be able to continue to participate in the project without agreeing to the code of conduct or while violating it.
+However, even in that case, the fact that a particular member did not agree to or violated the code of conduct is visible.
+The purpose of having members make a pledge not to engage in undesirable behavior is not to exclude members who disagree or violate the code from the project, but to make other members aware of it.
+This allows the "name and shame" approach to discourage members from taking undesirable actions.
+If a particular member engages in an undesirable behavior, other members become aware of it, and the member with the undesirable behavior is excluded from participation in the overall decision-making process of the project.
+In other words, members with undesirable behavior will have difficulty participating in decision-making within the project.
+This assumes, of course, that members do not lie.

 ### How our guidelines work

+Community Guidelines for Sustainability of Open-Source Ecosystem are a code of conduct aiming to alleviate the burnout problems of OSS developers.
 Our guidelines use the nature of the code of conduct described above to discourage free-riding on OSS projects.
-Since a code of conduct defines desirable and undesirable behaviors of project participants, it is not possible to directly ask companies to comply with the code.
-Therefore, our guidelines ask participants representing a company to pledge that they will make effort to ensure that the company to which they belong does not free-ride.
-If a participant's company continues to free-ride, that participant can be regarded as not making sufficient efforts to ensure that the company does not free-ride.
+Since a code of conduct defines desirable and undesirable behaviors of project members, it is not possible to directly ask companies to comply with the code.
+Therefore, our guidelines ask members representing a company to pledge that they will make effort to ensure that the company to which they belong does not free-ride.
+If a member's company continues to free-ride, that member can be regarded as not making sufficient efforts to ensure that the company does not free-ride.
 In addition, our guidelines do not require only that each company does not free-ride on projects that have adopted our guidelines, but also that they do not free-ride on OSS projects in general.
 As there becomes greater public awareness of the importance of discouraging free-riding in order to sustain OSS projects, it will become more difficult for companies to openly disagree with our guidelines.
 As more projects adopt our guidelines, we can expect that free-riding on OSS projects in general will be discouraged.

 Now, based on the above, will this scheme really work?
 What is most concerning is the part that although prohibiting commercial use of